Science, Engineering & Technology

 At Yale, scientists are working to uncover how inflammation is regulated, how it becomes imbalanced, and how that leads to disease.
 By pursuing new questions and approaches, Yale researchers aim to revolutionize our understanding of inflammation’s role in disease and reveal innovative strategies for addressing today’s most serious illnesses, an endeavor that will have lasting impacts on human life and health.

 Affecting all of life on Earth, climate change is one of the biggest and most pressing challenges of our time.
-Researchers are working to establish a deeper understanding of climate change, its scope, and its numerous, varied impacts—an endeavor that requires expertise from many disciplines.
+Rising to meet this challenge will require an unprecedented commitment of resources, expertise, and will, and Yale has a diverse range of strengths to contribute.